 There are specific CGT rules where secondary investors or subsequent participants hold forestry managed investment scheme (FMIS) interests on capital account.
-These rules apply to FMIS interests sold or disposed of in the 2007-08 income year and later income years.
+These rules apply to FMIS interests sold or disposed of in 2007-08 and later income years.

-For more information see the Guide to capital gains tax 2015.
+For more information see the Guide to capital gains tax 2016.